Have you noticed the love seniors have for candy? Once old age sets in, most seniors develop a thing for sweet things.

 Before we get started, let’s first find out why seniors develop a sweet tooth.

-Why Do Seniors Develop a Sweet Tooth in Later Years?
+Why Do Seniors Develop a Sweet Tooth?

 Even my grandma never saw herself snacking on candy in old age.
 She is a retired dentist and often had a problem with our intake of sweets during Halloween.